qwertie/home/index.md

 ### Contact ###

-You can reach me via gmail.com; my username there is qwertie256.
+You can reach me via email at gmail.com; my username there is qwertie256.